Student's T-Test

 The goal of statistical analysis is often to provide evidence that lets us reject the null hypothesis.

-Rejecting the null hypothesis gives credibility to (but does not prove) our original hypothesis.
+Rejecting the null hypothesis gives credibility to (but doesn't prove) our original hypothesis.
 In other words if we can show the skeptic is likely wrong, we can suggest our original idea might be right.

 Example continued